walter-a-jablonowski/marsbase-one/ai.md

     - all information of this requirement (read only)
     - buttons for all functions, for edit use modal
     - tab control:
-      - list on each tab initially sorted by user score descending
+      - list on each tab initially sorted by user score descending, then by name
       - first tab: "Sub Requirements"
         - basic filter and sorting controls
         - suggest solution button (for edit use modal)
-        - list of sub requirements
+        - list of requirements (same as on requirements start page)
       - second tab: "Solutions" (the items)
         - basic filter and sorting controls
         - suggest solution button (for edit use modal)